top of page

-Re(de)sign IKEA
+Re(de)sign Ikea

-Genre: installation
+Genre: Installation

 Material: photography, found objects, drawings

-watercolours, graphite, ballpoint pen and Indian ink Dimensions: variable
+watercolors, graphite, ballpoint pen and Indian ink Dimensions: variable

-production: 2012
+Production: 2012

 I almost feel ashamed that it’s obvious: nearly everything in